Cristov9000/RaspberryPi-HandHeld/README.md

 For any questions do not hesitate to email me at Cristov9000@gmail.com

 - 2/29/2016 - Another batch of boards were ordered.
 I expect them in 25 days or less from today.
 Boards are still available to order.
+- 3/5/2016 - The boards are in production.
+I expect them in 20 days or so.
+There are still a few boards left in this batch available for order.

 ---------------------------------------------------------------------------------------------------------------------------------